qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

   will be shown in the combobox.

 ``Schema (schema name)`` [string]
-  Optional.
+  Optional

   Name of the schema to store the data.
 It can be a new one or already exist.

   Default: *public*

-``Table to import to (leave blank to use layer name)`` [string] Optional.
+``Table to import to (leave blank to use layer name)`` [string] Optional

   Defines a table name for the imported vector file.
   If nothing is added, the layer name will be used.

 ``Primary key field`` [tablefield: any]
-  Optional.
+  Optional

+  Sets the primary key field from an existing field in the vector layer.
   A column with **unique** values can be used as Primary key for the database.

-  Sets the primary key field from an existing field in the vector layer.

 ``Geometry column`` [string]
   Defines the name of the geometry column in the new PostGIS table.